jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 In other words, $y$ will be modeled as $w_1t + b_1$ for days up until day $\tau$.
 After that it will be modeled as $w_2t + b_2$.

-The model was written in [Pyro](https://pyro.ai/), a probabalistic programing language built on [PyTorch](https://pytorch.org/).
+The model was written in [Pyro](https://pyro.ai/), a probabilistic programming language built on [PyTorch](https://pytorch.org/).
 Chunks of the code are included in this post, but the majority of code is in [this](https://nbviewer.jupyter.org/github/jramkiss/jramkiss.github.io/blob/master/_posts/notebooks/covid19-changes.ipynb) notebook.

 &nbsp;